 No, but I probably should have.
 For some impatient reason, I just wanted it out there and then.

 I tend to use a 4oz gasket hammer [ball pein type, very small & light] with whatever I can lay my hands on, usually a large flat blade screwdriver.

 The trick is to try & work around the cup on the inside of the head tube all the time that you are tapping.
 Preferably working on near to opposite sides every couple of taps.

 Slowly slowly catchee monkey.
-The idea is to not allow the cup to courier in the bore & working around it constantly with softer blows [as long as it is moving] will achieve this.
+The idea is to not allow the cup to !!
+BAN ME NOW FOR SWEARING !! in the bore & working around it constantly with softer blows [as long as it is moving] will achieve this.

 Carbine & SJH cycles, & Quicksilver BMX